megai2/d912pxy/README.md

 # d912pxy - "DirectX9 to DirectX12 API proxy for Guild Wars 2"

-On source code: will be released after i do some cleanups.

 -What this thing does?

 -Makes games that use DirectX9, use DirectX12 instead, without any change to game code.